Top Global Payment Methods Compared: Cost, Speed, and Country Coverage

 • Gateway operators must classify payments coming to and from financial institutions outside of the United States

-For example, in Japan, the bank’s name is required as part of the transaction, or in India, an Indian Financial System Code (IFSC) is required.
-In Europe (Germany, Spain, Belgium, Luxembourg, Netherlands, etc.), SEPA (Single Euro Payments Area) may be used.
+For example, in Japan, the bank’s name is required for the transaction, and in India, an Indian Financial System Code (IFSC) is required.
+In Europe (Germany, Spain, Belgium, Luxembourg, the Netherlands, etc.), SEPA (Single Euro Payments Area) may be used.

 Latin America, Brazil, Poland, Asia Pacific, and various other parts of the world all have different banking systems.
 If you’re not sure, it’s time to make a few phone calls.